arunkumar7950/Coding-Samurai/task1/calculator_app/README.md

 # Coding Samurai Internship - App Development

 ## Task 1: Simple Calculator App
+# before runing you need to run in the terminal ( flutter pub add math_expressions )
+#                                                (  flutter run   )
+to get an output
 ### Overview:
 The Simple Calculator App is a basic Flutter application designed to perform simple arithmetic operations such as addition, subtraction, multiplication, and division.
 This app has a clean and minimalistic UI, with easy-to-use buttons for numbers and operations.